Skip to content

 Configure different package types (Box, Envelope, Pallet, etc.) according to each carrier’s needs.

-The page automatically displays all configured carrier packages in a DataTable with the following columns:
+The Packaging page displays all configured packages in a DataTable with the following columns:

 • Id: Unique package ID